-You’ll cast your bait into the desired location, reel in slack, turn the line alarm on and then press the spool release button so the spool will move freely.
-When a fish comes along and takes a bite they can run freely with the line and the clicking sound will alert you to the activity.
+You’ll cast your bait into the desired location, reel in the slack, turn the line alarm on and then press the spool release button so the spool will move freely.
+When a fish comes along and takes a bite it can run freely with the line and the clicking sound will alert you to the activity.

 Bait clickers are used in many applications and catfishing techniques but especially when anchored with slip sinker rigs or other similar catfish rigs.

 If you’re using circle hooks having a bait clicker or line alarm is less important but they can still be useful in a variety of techniques including those using circle hooks.

 It’s definitely a good feature to look for and again will be a standard feature in most reels though the quality of the line alarm system will vary greatly in cheaper reels.

 Bearings are what allows the reel to turn when you cast and in all aspects of the operation.

 The more or higher quality bearings there are the easier it will be to cast and the further you’ll be able to cast.
 When you look at the specifications of fishing reels the number of bearings will be listed.
 The basic rule of thumb is the more bearings there are the smoother the reel will operate and the further you’ll be able to cast.